AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/08-ParseCSVIntoSQLorSBQueue.md

     }
     ```

-    Additionally, add the connection string to your `local.settings.json` file if you want to test locally (requires that you've migrated the database as expected locally):
+    Optionally -> if you want to test locally, you'll also need to add the connection string to your `local.settings.json` file (requires that you've migrated the database as expected locally):

     ```json
     {